lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 /* No macros DT_N_S_node_with_props_P_string ... */
 ```

 ### Full example

-Instead of providing the full example in text, I'll leave you with a TODO: link to the example application on Github.
+Instead of providing the full example as text, I'll leave you with a [link to the example application `03_devicetree_semantics` on GitHub](https://github.com/lmapii/practical-zephyr/tree/main/03_devicetree_semantics).
 The overlays and bindings have the same name and content as used throughout the previous sections.

 ## Zephyr's devicetree API

-Now that we've seen both, DTS files and their bindings, we'll wrap up this chapter by looking at how the generated macros are accessed in an application.
+Now that we've seen both, DTS files and their bindings, we'll wrap up this article by looking at how the generated macros are accessed in an application.
 We'll cover the most common macros from `zephyr/include/zephyr/devicetree.h`.
 Those macros are the basis for most Zephyr modules, e.g., `gpio`s, that in turn provide their own devicetree API built on top of the mentioned macros.

 > **Note:** For details, you'll always need to refer to the [official devicetree API documentation][zephyr-dts-api] and to the corresponding subsystems.
-The documentation is pretty amazing and has lots of examples.
+The documentation is great and has lots of examples.
 We'll cover the basics here so that you can easily navigate the documentation.
+There are simply too many macros to cover them all!

-In the following sections, we'll be accessing the properites of the nodes that we've created throughout this chapter.
-In case you didn't follow along but still would like to try it out yourself, use the freestanding application in the reference repository (TODO: ref).
+In the following sections, we'll be accessing the properties of the nodes that we've created throughout this article.
+In case you didn't follow along but still would like to try it out yourself, use [the freestanding application in the reference repository](https://github.com/lmapii/practical-zephyr/tree/main/03_devicetree_semantics).
 It also contains most code snippets in its `main.c` file.

 ### Macrobatics

-Having seen the macros provided by Zephyr's generator script, it's pretty obvious how nodes and property values are accessed by Zephyr's devicetree API: The big "mistery" behind the devicetree API is simply _token pasting_.
+Having seen the macros provided by Zephyr's generator script, it is now pretty obvious how nodes and property values are accessed by Zephyr's devicetree API: The big "mystery" behind the devicetree API is _token pasting_.
 In its simplest form, tokens are pasted or concatenated using the token-pasting operator `##`:

 ```c
 // Let's assume we use macros with the format <identifier>_<property>,